NijiDigital/js-koans/README.md

 - clean : clean the ./built and ./dist directories
 - lint : run linter
 - prettier : check sources format
-- test : run the tests
+- test : run the tests with default reporter
 - test:watch : run the tests in watch mode
 - validate : validate the main sources with linter and tests